wiwiluo/BunkrDownloader/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Environment (please complete the following information):**
- - OS: [e.g. Windows]
- - Python version [e.g. 3.13.2]
- - Tool version [e.g. v1.0.0]
+**Actual Behavior**
+Describe what actually happened.
+Include error messages, unexpected behavior, or anything that seems wrong.

 **Error log**
+If you have an error log or stack trace, paste it here.
+You can use the `<details>` tag for better readability.

 <details>
 <summary>Expand output log</summary>
 ```
-Insert your output here...
+Insert your output log here...
 ```
 </details>

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+For example:
+- Was the issue intermittent or always reproducible?
+- Were there any recent changes to your environment or the tool before the issue occurred?
+- Any workarounds you may have tried or that worked?